e7dud7e/DAND/README.md

 Or in RStudio, open the R markdown file: exploratory_data_analysis_R/Exploration of loan data.Rmd

-Use box-whisker plots, bar and cluster plots to explore loan data.
+- Used box-whisker plots, bar and cluster plots to explore loan data.

 ![r loan data][img_R]

 ## Data Wrangling with Python, MongoDB

 - wrangling_mongodb/data wrangling map data audit.ipynb: This uses regular expressions to audit Open Street Map data to find irregularities with addresses.
 - wrangling_mongodb/data wrangling cleaning.ipynb: this cleans the data and saves it in json format.
 - wrangling_mongodb/data wrangling mongodb.ipynb: this imports the cleaned json data into MongoDB and runs queries on the data to explore and plot.